 Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

-Delving into the Exquisite Flora and Majestic Fauna of Jim Corbett National Park
+Encounter Popular Fauna and Flora of Jim Corbett National Park

-In addition, Corbett is home to 600 other species of plants, including trees, shrubs, ferns, grass, climbers, herbs, and bamboo, according to an Indian botanical survey.
+According to an Indian botanical survey, Corbett is also home to 600 other species of plants, including trees, shrubs, ferns, grass, climbers, herbs, and bamboo.
 The national park is a popular wildlife destination for visitors looking to unwind from their busy schedules.

 Fauna of Jim Corbett National Park

 The project’s first tiger reserve in India was Corbett National Park.
 Due to the healthy population of the wild today, Corbett is one of the best-preserved parks, with 164 tigers and over 600 elephants.
 As per the recent survey, Corbett reveals the country’s highest population density of tigers at 20 per 100 square kilometers.
-Below is the list of other famous Fauna found in Jim Corbett.
+Below is the list of Fauna that you can come across when in Jim Corbett.

 Mammals